Deterministic Equations for Feedback Control of Open Quantum Systems

-Combining this with Eq.~\eqref{getting_resolved_from_unconditional} yields the steady-state signal-resolved state.
-In turn, this can be used to calculate various time-related properties, such as waiting-time distributions, the average time between jumps, etc.
+which also provides the steady-state memory-resolved state $\varrho_{\text{ss}}(k,\tau) = G(k,\tau)\mathcal{J}_k\bar{\rho}_{\text{ss}} $.
+In turn, this can be used to calculate various time-related properties, such as waiting-time distributions, the average time between jumps, etc. The ability to describe jump statistics under a general feedback protocol, as given by $\mathrm{Tr}[\varrho_t(k,\tau)]$, is a novel feature not captured by any previous feedback formulation.